 The voice coil has two electrical leads attached to it (a positive and a negative) and receives audio signals.
 Each terminal is connected to an end of the voice coil.

 Below is a picture of two terminals on a speaker driver (photo taken from my quick and dirty experiment turning a loudspeaker into a microphone).

 Note that we can also see the magnet, spider, basket, surround, diaphragm and dust cap in the picture.

 Remember our discussion on audio signals.
 These alternating currents flow through the terminals and the voice coil of the speaker driver.

 This alternating current causes an alternating magnetic field to be induced in and around the voice coil due to electromagnetic induction.

-The changing magnetic field of the voice coil, which is proportional to the audio signal, no interacts with the permanent magnetic field of the magnetic structure.
+The changing magnetic field of the voice coil, which is proportional to the audio signal, now interacts with the permanent magnetic field of the magnetic structure.

-So then the voice coil oscillates relative to the audio signals waveform (made of information between 20 Hz and 20,000 Hz or cycles per second).
+So then, the voice coil oscillates relative to the audio signal waveform (made of information between 20 Hz and 20,000 Hz or cycles per second).
 As you can imagine, the voice coil oscillates very quickly!

 Recall that the suspension ensures the voice coil only oscillates along one line (inward and outward).